CoderTristan/Ideas/README.md

 ai headline predict with news letter or input based or daily generated headline or article modes

+mood map emotes globally see the mood in any place

 article generator with voice and event

 volunteering for schools

+blockchain balance detector

 mind map of all users spam protection pruning finds freshest nodes